- Easy-to-use interface

 That’s not to say, however, that eToro comes up short on the crypto front.
 Despite only being a relatively recent addition to the platform, it appears to have dedicated just as much time to ensuring crypto trading works as well as the other, more traditional markets.

 If you just want to use eToro to invest directly in cryptos, you can do so.
 Alternatively, there is a wide range of pairs that you can trade them against, which include other cryptocurrencies and fiats.

 There is one very important thing to note in this eToro review, however.
 When you invest in cryptos with eToro, you’re actually investing in the underlying asset.
 You do not own the currency yourself. eToro is buying and selling it on your behalf.
 That means you wouldn’t be able to move the money into a personal digital wallet, for example, like you can on other platforms.

 Finally, leverage buying isn’t available by default with cryptos on eToro, and neither is shorting a currency.
-If you want to do either of those things, you do have the option to trade CFDs, but they carry their own risks (as eToro does make clear, to its credit).

 While I was extremely impressed with the interface for the eToro crypto trading platform, I do feel like it’s lacking when it comes to actual trading tools.

 My biggest criticism is the lack of charting tools.
 Although the charts are easy to navigate and have a pleasingly long time frame, there’s no opportunity to draw trend lines or use any other indicators, like moving averages.
 To do so, you’d need to use another website like TradingView alongside eToro.
 The stats that you can view—1 year return, 52 week range, and so on—are quite helpful, but simply won’t be enough for seasoned veterans, a concern you’ll no doubt find mentioned in other eToro reviews.